developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/api/overview/index.md

 -----

 ### Requirements
 The use of DataWedge APIs requires experience with Java programming and familiarity with [Android Intents](https://developer.android.com/reference/android/content/Intent.html).
 It also requires knowledge of DataWedge usage, features and terminology.
-For more information about DataWedge, see the DataWedge [Setup Guide](../../setup) and the [Architecture Overview](../../overview).
+For more information about DataWedge, see the DataWedge [Getting Started Guide](../../gettingstarted) and the [Architecture Overview](../../overview).
 It also might be helpful to read the DataWedge section of the Integrator Guide included with Zebra devices.

 ### Sending Intents
 The new syntax defined in DataWedge 6.2 permits multiple DataWedge API calls as extras on a single intent action.
 The syntax is as follows: